paolodr98/Final-assigments-FHPC-course-2022-2023/exercise1/README.md

 # Exercise 1

+This folder contains the necessary files to implement, run and analyze the parallelized version of the game of life.
 There are several directories:

 * `bash_file/` : There are the bash files used to run the experiments.
 There are also those one for EPYC node even if they are not used.